 We’re interested in how increased temperature and phosphorus (simulating future climate change and eutrophication scenarios) alters biofilm utilization of available nitrogen and phosphorus, which has important implications for nutrient cycling in streams and other aquatic ecosystems.

 Biofilm grown at 25°C (77°F) with no phosphorus (left) vs. biofilm grown at 25°C with high amount of phosphorus (200ug/L P) (right).
-They look similar, but are they utilizing nitrogen and phosphorus differently?
+How similar are the biofilm communities?
+Are they utilizing nitrogen and phosphorus differently?

 Although it’s a lot of work to process that many water samples, Jane’s expertise and use of an AutoAnalyzer sped up the process considerably.